Chalarangelo/30-seconds-of-code/snippets/reducedFilter.md

 #### Input

-i.
-Data: the data to be filtered (array of objects) ii.
-Condition: will be used for filtering (string) iii. outputProps: an array of properties that will be used to contruct new array of objects
+* Data: the data to be filtered (array of objects)
+* Condition: will be used for filtering (string)
+* outputProps: an array of properties that will be used to contruct new array of objects

 #### Output